One can just imagine Rita, with green eyes and ringlets of bright

 Bayswater, where they would remain for over 40 years.

-children she would understand if he left her to find somebody else
+wanted children she would understand if he left her to find

-her a wedding ring, although they never married due to the fact
+bought her a wedding ring, although they never married due to

-approached by Rita's agent, Peter Campbell for Rita as a subject
+was approached by Rita's agent, Peter Campbell for Rita as a

-No!
-Peter told me "When I got a quiet moment with Jeffie
+back a firm No!
+Peter told me "When I got a quiet moment

-one night at Chepstow Road, I handed him a note that said "ring
+with Jeffie one night at Chepstow Road, I handed him a note

 When Jeffie rang and was told of the plan, Jeffie told him that